jmcmeen/hello-python/README.md

 # Hello Python!
 This repository is designed to introduce special topics in the Python scripting language.
-It is intended for use in a special topics course on Python.
 All examples are in Jupyter Notebooks.

 ***Currently, this repository is under heavy construction.
 Therefore, some examples may be incomplete or erroneous until an official release is communicated.***